-Mr. Perry referred members to Tab A of the meeting materials, and he reported that the Combined Funds had outperformed its Composite Index over the ten-year period ending December 31, 2016 (Combined Funds 6.1% vs. Composite 5.9%) and had provided a real rate of return of 5.5% above inflation over the latest 20 year period (Combined Funds 7.6% vs. CPI 2.1%).
+Mr. Perry referred members to Tab B of the meeting materials, and he reported that the Combined Funds had outperformed its Composite Index over the ten-year period ending December 31, 2016 (Combined Funds 6.3% vs. Composite 6.1%) and had provided a real rate of return of 5.5 percentage points above inflation over the latest 20 year period (Combined Funds 7.6% vs. CPI 2.1%).

-Mr. Perry stated that assets increased by almost 4% over the quarter (Combined Funds ending value of \$62.4 versus a beginning value of \$59.9 billion) and that they were on target in terms of the new asset allocation.
-The Combined Funds matched the benchmark for the quarter (Combined Funds 5.0% vs. Composite 5.0%) and were slightly ahead of the benchmark for the year (Combined Funds 12.5% vs. Composite 12.4%).
+Mr. Perry stated that assets increased over the quarter (Combined Funds ending value of \$62.4 versus a beginning value of \$59.9 billion).
+The Combined Funds matched the benchmark for the quarter (Combined Funds 5.0% vs. Composite 5.0%) and were 10 bps ahead of the benchmark for the year (Combined Funds 12.5% vs. Composite 12.4%).
 The Combined Funds underperformed over the three-year period but outperformed in all other time periods reported.

 Mr. Perry reported that the combined public equity performance matched the benchmark during the quarter (Public Equity 6.4% vs. Composite 6.4%).
 Breaking it down between domestic and international equities, Mr. Perry said that the domestic stock manager group outperformed its benchmark for the quarter (Domestic Stocks 5.9% vs. Domestic Equity Asset Class Target 5.7%) and matched the benchmark for the year (Domestic Stocks 18.1% vs. Domestic Equity Asset Class Target 18.1%).
 He stated that the international stock manager group underperformed its target for the quarter (International Stocks 7.5% vs. International Equity Asset Class Target 7.9%) and for the year (International Stocks 11.9% vs. International Equity Asset Class Target 13.1%).
 Mr. Perry indicated that the bond segment outperformed its benchmark for the quarter (Bonds 1.0% vs. Fixed Income Asset Class Target 0.8%) and the year (Bonds 1.6% vs. Fixed Income Asset Class Target 0.4%), and in all other time periods reported.
-He stated that the alternative investments contributed to performance for the quarter and the year (total return of 5.3% and
+He stated that the alternative investments contributed to performance for the quarter and the year (total return of 5.3% and 13.8%, respectively).

-13.8%, respectively).
 Mr. Perry concluded his report noting that, as of March 31, 2017, the SBI was responsible for managing over \$85.3 billion of assets.